ekqt/ekqtblog/src/data/understanding-jest.md

 });
 ```

 In the example above, we first start by getting the database from the _db.json_ file.
 Then we find the object we want to test by using the `Array.prototype.find()` method.
-Finally we use our selected object and run tests for find out if our computer is (1) very expensive, (2) if it doesn't have normal ports, and (3) if it was the four built-in apps we need.
+Finally, we use our selected object and run tests to find out if our computer is (1) very expensive, (2) if it doesn't have normal ports, and (3) if it was the four built-in apps we need.

 Test results would look as follows: